OI-wiki/i18n/docs/ds/avl.md

 ## Maintain Balance

-After inserting or deleting nodes, the property of the AVL tree 2 may be destroyed.
+After inserting or deleting nodes, the property of the AVL tree 2 may no longer be statisfied.
 Therefore, the tree needs to be maintained along the path from the inserted/deleted node to the root.
-If for a node, property 2 is no longer satisfied, since we only insert/delete a node, and the impact on the tree height does not exceed 1, the absolute value of the balance factor of the node is at most 2.
-Due to symmetry, we only discuss the case where the left subtree is 2 higher than the right subtree, that is, $h(B)-h(E)=2$ in the figure below.
+If for a node, property 2 is no longer satisfied, the absolute value of the balance factor of the node is at most 2 because we only insert/delete a node, and the impact on the tree height does not exceed 1.
+Due to symmetry, we only discuss the case where the left subtree is higher than the right subtree by 2, that is, $h(B)-h(E)=2$ in the figure below.
 At this time, we need to discuss the two situations according to the relationship between $h(A)$ and $h(C)$ .
 It should be noted that because we maintain balance from bottom to top, for all descendants of node D, property 2 is still satisfied.

 ![](./images/avl1.jpg)